Clastify logo

 For methane, the two idealized incomplete combustion equations are:

-Real flames do not follow just one neat equation.
-Complete combustion, carbon monoxide formation and soot formation can happen at the same time in different parts of the same flame.
+Real flames don’t follow one tidy equation.
+Complete combustion, carbon monoxide formation and soot formation can all happen at the same time in different parts of the flame.

 Equations for incomplete combustion of alcohols